ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/iOS.md

 **Note: [NSFaceIDUsageDescription](https://developer.apple.com/documentation/bundleresources/information_property_list/nsfaceidusagedescription) key is supported in iOS 11 and later.**

-## 4. Initialize the wallet SDK
+## 4. Initialize the Wallet SDK

 SDK initialization should happen before calling any other `workflow`.
-To initialize the SDK, we need to call `init` workflow of wallet SDK.
+To initialize the SDK, we need to call `init` workflow of Wallet SDK.
 It initializes all the required instances and run db migrations.

 Recommended location to call **OstWalletSdk.initialize()** is in [application](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application) method of [UIApplicationDelegate](https://developer.apple.com/documentation/uikit/uiapplicationdelegate).